Scottsdale, Arizona: Religion

-Scottsdale is home to a large number of churches, chapels, temples, synagogues, mosques and other places of religious worship.
-Though the majority of Scottsdale residents consider themselves of, or practicing of, the Christian faith(s) – including Protestant and Roman Catholic – the city's high population growth over the years has resulted in a more diverse population.
-Most notably, greater numbers of Eastern Orthodox and Jews have been added to the population.
-Though smaller in number, Hindu, Sikh and Buddhist communities also exist within the city of Scottsdale.
-There is also a small population of members of the Church of Jesus Christ of Latter-day Saints (Mormons), as is common throughout Phoenix, Arizona, and the Western United States.
+Scottsdale is home to a large number of churches, chapels, temples, synagogues, mosques, and other places of religious worship.
+Though the majority of Scottsdale residents consider themselves of, or practicing, the Christian faith(s) – including Protestant and Roman Catholic – the city's high population growth over the years has resulted in a more diverse population, particularly Eastern Orthodox Christians and Jews.
+Though smaller in number, Hindu, Sikh, and Buddhist communities also exist within Scottsdale.
+There is also a small population of members of the Church of Jesus Christ of Latter-day Saints, as is common throughout Phoenix, Arizona, and the Western United States.

 The first church founded in Scottsdale was the First Baptist Church of Scottsdale, which was built by Scott and his family.
 The church has named a small non-profit coffee shop on the corner of their campus after Scott, called Winfield's.

 Congregation Beth Israel, the oldest Reform Judaism congregation in the Phoenix metropolitan area is in Scottsdale, and is the largest congregation in Arizona.
 In North Scottsdale, there is the Jewish Community Center of Phoenix and the New Shul.
 The community center was originally in central Phoenix, it had eventually outgrown the location and was looking to relocate and build a more expansive campus.

 In 2009, a new Armenian Apostolic church was built in the city, representing the larger numbers of Armenians in the Phoenix Metropolitan Area.